UBC-SUBC/exercises-git-pull-request/README.md

 $
 ```

 Let's create a new branch and switch to it.
-Run the following:
+Run the following, replacing your-name with your actual name:

 ```console
 git checkout -b your-name